wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

 ---
 layout: post
 title: "Salesforce certifications (training and exams)"
-excerpt: "How to get recognized for your knowledge and persistance"
+excerpt: "To get recognized for your knowledge, skills, and persistance"
 tags: [salesforce]
 file: 2018-07-19-salesforce-certifications.md
 image: